Make sure that HomePod is turned on

 Check your Wi-Fi connection

 If you recently changed your Wi-Fi password or moved HomePod to a new location, Siri will let you know that there's a problem connecting to Wi-Fi when you say "Hey Siri."
 You'll also see an alert in the Home app that says "Wi-Fi Network" on HomePod.

-In iOS 12, HomePod will automatically connect to the same Wi-Fi network as your iOS device.
+In iOS 12 and later, HomePod will automatically connect to the same Wi-Fi network as your iOS device.
 If it doesn’t, you can manually change the Wi-Fi network that it's connected to.
-In the Home app on your iOS device, press and hold HomePod, tap Settings, then tap "Move HomePod to [your Wi-Fi network]."
+In the Home app on your iOS device, press and hold HomePod, tap Settings , then tap "Move HomePod to [your Wi-Fi network]."

 Wait a few seconds, then ask Siri a question to see if HomePod is connected to Wi-Fi.

 If "Hey Siri" isn't responding

 Touch and hold the top of HomePod and say "Turn on Hey Siri."

 If HomePod is connected to Wi-Fi but isn't responding to "Hey Siri," open the Home app, press and hold HomePod, tap Settings , then check that Listen for "Hey Siri" is turned on.

 Learn more about changing the settings for Siri on HomePod.